nickolasjadams/gradle-dotenv-plugin/README.md

 }
 ```

-The plugin will look for the environement in that property (e.g. "production").
+The plugin will look for the environment in that property (e.g. "production").
 Then it will look for the file `.env.production` in the project root directory.

 You may also pass the system property in the command line when running gradle tasks like this: